lucylucy83/blog/content/Face-Routine.md

 <img class="full-width" src='/images/featured-post/eye-creme.png' alt="basic skincare routine">
 </div>

-Undereye bags and dark circles are the most common concers.
-Wrinkles and droppiness are close second and third.
+Under eye bags and dark circles are the most common concerns.
+Wrinkles and droopiness are close second and third.
 The former result for a variety of reasons and it is imperative to outline the exact cause(s) to find your relevant cure(s).
 The latter is mostly a matter of aging and can be helped with the right treatment.